impactlearner/national_front/README.md

 React frontend

-For the backend, I instantiatee a ustomized data schema setup.
+For the backend, I instantiated a ustomized data schema setup.